JensOHI/Master_Thesis/README.md

 *All packages may not be necessary.*

 When opening the simulink file [scene.slx](MATLAB/scene.slx) go to MODELLING > Mode Explorer > scene > Model Workspace, then press browse and make sure [scene_parameters.m](MATLAB/scene_parameters.m) is chosen and finally press "Reinitalize from Source".

+To ensure that the correct environment file is chosen, double click on the VR Sink block, goto Simulation > Block Parameters... > browse, chose the [scene_environment.x3d](MATLAB/scene_environment.x3d) file.
+Press Apply and OK.